You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

 There is limited availability for this option, but it can be quite flexible.
 You stay in a hostel with other students, and your monthly rent provides for use of a communal living area and kitchen, along with a bedroom.
 Breakfast and sometimes dinner will be included in the rent, as are utility bills.

-You can live as a paying guest in an Irish home, where you have your own room with space to study, but otherwise share the house with the family.
+Students can live as a guest in an Irish home.
+You share the house with the family but have your own room and space to study.
 This is a popular option with students attending English language schools, especially for short courses, but is also an arrangement that works well for many further and higher education students.
 In Ireland, accommodation with a family is commonly known as living in “digs”; in other countries it may be better known as “homestay”.
 Normally, morning and evening meals will be provided but you will need to buy your own midday meal on campus or elsewhere.
 There are no extra charges for heat, light etc., and some of your laundry will be done.

 The options here include renting a bedsit, a flat/apartment, or sharing a house.
 It is usually cheaper to share accommodation with others.